mlysy/rodeo/docs/examples/lorenz.md

 # Lorenz63: Chaotic ODE

-In this notebook, we consider a multivariate ODE system called **Lorenz63**.
-This system has a chaotic regime depending on the initial values which proves to be very difficult for ODE solvers.
+In this notebook, we consider a multivariate ODE system called **Lorenz63** given by

 \begin{equation*}
   \begin{aligned}